dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/managing-multiple-projects-and-teams.md

 Agent queues are a Dagster+ Pro feature available on hybrid deployment.
 :::

-Using the [agent routing feature](/dagster-plus/deployment/agents/running-multiple-agents#routing-requests-to-specific-agents), you can effectively isolate execution environments between projects by using a separate agent for each project.
+{/* Using the [agent routing feature](/dagster-plus/deployment/agents/running-multiple-agents#routing-requests-to-specific-agents), you can effectively isolate execution environments between projects by using a separate agent for each project. */}
+Using the [agent routing feature](/todo), you can effectively isolate execution environments between projects by using a separate agent for each project.

 Motivations for utilizing this approach could include: